Deriving a parton shower for jet thermalization in QCD plasmas: Thermalization of medium induced shower

 In the parton shower, the next splitting time is sampled from the Sudakov factor $\Delta^{1\leftrightarrow2}(t_{\rm next},p_0)$.
 Once a branching occurs ($t_{\rm next}<L$), one of the two channels is chosen in proportion to their total rate, and the momentum fraction $z$ is drawn accordingly from $\Gamma_i(z,p_0)$.
 This is analogous to competing flavor channels in jet showers~\cite{Lonnblad:2012hz}.
 The procedure is iterated for all new particles until $t_{\rm next}>L$.
 Finally, a Sudakov factor is sampled to account for the absence of interactions in the interval $t_{\rm last}<L$ to $L$.
 When reconstructing the momentum, one has to be careful if the splitting involves holes.
 The number density is evaluated as in \cref{eq:Histogram_1d}.

 \Cref{fig:FullShower} compares the numerical evaluation of \cref{eq:PartonShower} using the EKT differential-equation solver with the new MC parton shower.
 Both approaches yield identical distributions.
 For clarity, we employed the same high-energy splitting rates and neglected elastic collisions, leaving their numerical implementation for future work.
 We recover a thermal distribution near $p\!\sim\!T$ characterizing the equilibration of the perturbation~\cite{Schlichting:2020lef}.
 Excessive splittings and mergings at low momenta lead to a large number of low-energy particles, slowing down the simulation.
-The relatively large infrared cutoff $E_{\min}\!=\!1$ GeV avoids this issue, while still allowing for a clear thermal peak.
-This value is lower than the usual cutoff, $\approx\!5$ GeV, used in other works.
+The relatively large infrared cutoff $E_{\min}\!=\!1$ GeV avoids this issue, while still allowing for a clear thermal peak.\footnote{ Generally speaking, the peak arises from a combination of the thermal bump and the pile-up of particles with $p\sim E_{\min}$.
+We numerically verified that for $E_{\min}\lesssim T$ only the thermal peak contributes. } This value is lower than the usual cutoff, $\approx\!5$ GeV, used in other works.
 Such cutoffs are common in phenomenological applications, as below $\sim\!1$~GeV, non-perturbative and hadronization effects become important.
+Differential equation solvers on the other hand use much lower cutoffs i.e. $E_{\min}\ll T$.
 For reference, the asymptotic late-time distribution, $\delta f_{\rm eq}(\p,\x)=\delta T\partial_T n_B(p)$, is also shown with a dotted line, where $\frac{p_0}{V}=\frac{4\pi^2}{30}T^3\delta T$.
 There are clear deviations from equilibrium at intermediate times illustrating the need for out-of-equilibrium kinetic evolution instead of instantaneous thermalization and hydro wakes in phenomenological applications.

 Finally, a unique application of the new algorithm is evaluating $n$-particle distributions and thus correlations.
 For example, we compute the two-particle distribution as

 We show \cref{eq:Histogram_2d} in \cref{fig:FullShower_corr}, divided by two single-particle distributions representing trivial correlations.
 We normalize all distributions to 1 before taking the ratio, as events typically produce many particles. \Cref{eq:Histogram_2d} shows a clear boundary originating from energy conservation $\sum_ip^0_i=p_0$, in the figure, $p_1+p_2=p_0$ is shown with a dotted line.
 Furthermore, additional correlations are present from two sources: multi-parton final states, and their origin from inelastic collisions.
 In the limit $p_1\ll p_2\approx p_0$ (and $p_2\ll p_1\approx p_0$), the ratio approaches to 1.
 With \cref{fig:FullShower_corr}, we illustrate that our parton shower clearly deviates beyond the usual assumption of molecular chaos of the Boltzmann equation, where the two-particle distribution are the product of two single particle distributions, i.e.~$\delta f(p_1,p_2)\approx\delta f(p_1)\cdot\delta f(p_2)$.